 Much like how LRO ‘saw’ Chang’e 4, it is expected that the Chandrayaan 2 orbiter will be able to capture images of Vikram and Pragyan from its orbit around the Moon.
 The orbiter will also continue to observe the Moon for one year, using — among other instruments — an advanced version of the mapping camera on Chandrayaan 1.
 Called the Terrain Mapping Camera 2, it will photograph large areas at a resolution of 5 m/pixel and generate 3D maps, comparable to LRO’s standard resolution.
 The aforementioned higher resolution camera will be used for specific areas of interest.
 Another instrument, called the Large Area Soft X-ray Spectrometer, will add mineral composition data to the maps.

 One of the instruments that allowed Chandrayaan 1 to discover water ice on the lunar poles received an upgrade for Chandrayaan 2.
 The new Synthetic Aperture Radar (SAR) will map and quantify the amount of water ice at a higher resolution than the first and at better depths.
 SAR’s ability to penetrate deeper will also help scientists understand how the uppermost part of the lunar soil — called the regolith — is spread around the Moon.
-The orbiter will also use an infrared spectrometer to map the distribution of volatile substances, including those containing hydroxyl ions in and around the lunar poles, concentrated in permanently shadowed regions.
+The orbiter will also use an infrared spectrometer to map the distribution of volatile substances, including those containing water and hydroxyl ions in and around the lunar poles, concentrated in permanently shadowed regions.

 In all, the orbiter is going to be a versatile mapper, in many ways better than the LRO, which is now a decade old.
 Given that MOM will have been operating for five years this September, despite the nominal mission life being six months, ISRO believes the Chandrayaan 2 orbiter could survive for more than a year.
 However, let’s not forget that Chandrayaan 1 had a design life of two years but failed after only 10 months.